deannagelosi/shelving/README.md

 ### 8) Cut, assemble, and install
 Typical process:
 - Laser cut the parts from plywood or acrylic.
-- Dry-fit first, then glue/clamp in sub-assemblies (often easier than “all at once”).
+- Dry-fit first, then glue/clamp in sub-assemblies (often easier than "all at once").
 - Sand/finish as needed.
 - Install (wall-mounted or tabletop) and place objects.